 How Did We Create Our Ranking of the Best Colleges for Veterans?

 College Consensus is designed to be a different kind of college ranking, bringing together published expertise and student reviews to create the most comprehensive, aggregate ranking of colleges anywhere.
-Our method combines rankings from internationally recognized publishers like the Wall Street Journal, U.S. News & World Report, and Forbes, to form the Publisher Rating.
+Our method combines rankings from internationally recognized publishers like the Wall Street Journal, U.S. News & World Report, WalletHub and Money to form the Publisher Rating.
 Verified student reviews from sites such as Niche, Cappex, and Unigo combine to form the Student Review Rating.
 The average of these sources forms the Consensus Rating, which make the College Consensus ranking.

 Since the US government instituted the GI Bill (technically called the Serviceman’s Readjustment Act of 1944), one important measure of how a college does its job is what kinds of support it provides for veterans.
 The GI Bill was originally intended to help veterans readjust to civilian life, with mortgage support, business loans, and, of course, education expenses.
 Today, the expanded 9/11 GI Bill has helped a new generation of veterans return to school.
 College Consensus aims to help guide veterans and military personnel to the colleges and universities that will give them the strongest support and best opportunities for academic and professional transformation.